openhab/openhab-docs/settings/aboutpage.md

 # Help & About Page

-The about page allows to configure some client related configuration
+The about page shows general information of your openHAB configuration and  allows to configure some client related configuration

 {::options toc_levels="2..4"/}